Nozbe/Michael.team/en/yt.md

 ## Share any YouTube video on iOS easily

-**[Get the Siri "Cookie-free YouTube" Shortcut for iOS][shortcut]**
+**[Get the "Cookie-free YouTube" Shortcut for iOS][shortcut]**

-This Siri Shortcut helps you to "share" any YouTube link to this page.
+This iOS/Mac Shortcut helps you to "share" any YouTube link to this page.

 ## Bonus 1: Just add a URL as a parameter